demibit/stable-toolkit/README.md

     - Your user/system variables should look similar to mine:
     - ![](01.png)
 3. Download the _download-toolkit.bat_ from above and place it where you want the toolkit to be downloaded.
 (It will create a new folder)
-4. You can then run _run-toolkit.bat_ to launch the toolkit and acess it from *http://127.0.0.1:8801/*
+4. Run the _update-toolkit.bat_ to update and compile the code (this can be used to update the toolkit in the future as well)
-5. You can use _update-toolkit.bat_ to update and/or recompile the toolkit and run it as in 4.
+5. You can then run _run-toolkit.bat_ to launch the toolkit and access it from *http://127.0.0.1:8801/*
 6. Use the cogwheel on the bottom right to add see the various settings, and use the weird upside down pyramid to filter your images

 ## Limitations